-When it comes to hedging longevity basis risk, to date, most longevity market transactions have been customized swaps that allow risk transfer to a counterparty with a relatively high cost.
-In contrast, the standardized longevity securities, whose the index is linked to a given published longevity index that tracks the mortality experience of a reference population, have higher potential to develop market liquidity and become viable longevity risk transfer instruments.
-The main reason being the complexity of the quantification and the evaluation of this basis risk.
+When it comes to hedging longevity basis risk, to date, most longevity market transactions have been customised swaps that allow risk transfer to a counterparty with a relatively high cost.
+In contrast, the standardised longevity securities based on a given published longevity index that tracks the mortality experience of a reference population, have higher potential to develop market liquidity and become viable longevity risk transfer instruments.
+The main reason being the complexity of the quantification and the evaluation of basis risk.

 Some classical pricing approaches used in finance to evaluate financial securities can also be used for longevity derivatives.
 However, in the longevity context, these methods may not appropriate: these approaches require an important amount of data for calibration, which can be challenging in an incomplete market.
-Moreover, these methods are not necessarily consistent with solvency II.
+Moreover, these methods are not necessarily consistent with Solvency II.

-The Cost of Capital approach resolves this issue: in addition to being consistent with Solvency II, this method is parameterized by one variable that is fixed by regulation.
+The Cost of Capital approach resolves this issue: in addition to being consistent with Solvency II, this method is parametrised by one variable that is fixed by regulation.
 Still, we consider some of these classical pricing approaches for comparison purposes.

-In this subsection we compute the S-exchange prices under the following three pricing methods, often used in quantitative finance:
+In this Section, we compute the S-exchange prices under the following three pricing methods, often used in quantitative finance:

-- The risk-neutral approach (Cairns et al., [9])
+- Risk-neutral approach (Cairns et al. [9])

-- Wang transform (Wang [32])
+- Wang transform (Wang [31])

-- Sharpe ratio (Milevsky et al.[26])
+- Sharpe ratio (Milevsky et al. [25])

-The aim is to compare the results found with these classical methods to those found with the COC method, as developed in section 4.3.
+The aim is to compare the results found with these classical methods to those found with the COC method, as developed in Section 4.3.